 - The beach is an ideal place to forget about the worries of work and city life.
 The beautiful beachscape is picturesque and relaxing; it’s dotted with rocks, emerald waters, and a white shoreline.
 Swim in the waters or go to parts of the sea where you can snorkel.

 - Withdraw enough cash for your trip before you leave Roxas City as you’ll need it to pay the boatman and other fees.

 - Electricity isn’t 24 hours, so you’ll need to bring a power bank or extra batteries to keep your gadgets charged.

 - Bring your own snacks and drinks if you plan to have a picnic on the island.
 Always leave no trace behind.

 - Bring your own gear if you plan to go snorkeling.

 - After enjoying Olotayan Island, you can visit some of the attractions near and around Roxas City such as the city plaza, old houses, and the Panay Church or also known as the Santa Monica Parish Church.

 - If you have a couple of days to spare, you can head to Boracay.
 You can also go to Antique to see Mararison Island or head to Iloilo to see the islands of Gigantes.

 Where to Stay

 If you are not planning to stay on the island, Roxas City has plenty of options for your lodging.
-Here are some of the best accommodations according to Agoda users (as of October 2017).
+Here are some of the best accommodations according to Agoda users, in no particular order.